 Sen. Jacky Rosen (D-IL):

-Well thanks chairman bud rating, member Baldwin for having this essential listening to.
+Well thanks Chairman Budd, Ranking Member Baldwin, for having this vital listening to.
 Thank you to the witness for being right here.
-I simply wish to say one factor, constructing off what Senator Moreno stated, we will not rebuild the workforce whereas concurrently eliminating the departments and companies that needs to be partnering on constructing out the workforce of the longer term.
+I simply need to say one factor, constructing off what Senator Moreno stated, we won’t rebuild the workforce whereas concurrently eliminating the departments and companies that needs to be partnering on constructing out the workforce of the longer term.
 And that immediately pertains to what we’ll proceed to speak about and what you are going to proceed to do.
-So please preserve that in thoughts with this administration and how we attempt to fund the right packages for our federal authorities.
-But I wish to take a second to construct on what Senator Peters was speaking about in the antisemitism house.
+So please preserve that in thoughts with this administration and how we attempt to fund the right applications for our federal authorities.
+But I need to take a second to construct on what Senator Peters was speaking about in the antisemitism area.
 The questions relating to antisemitism in ai.
-The administration’s AI motion plan directs federal companies to acquire solely LLM fashions which might be fact looking for or ideologically impartial.
-However, this administration has as an alternative opted to deploy grok an LLM from X.AI that has a protracted historical past of hate speech, together with selling antisemitic conspiracy theories.
+The administration’s AI motion plan directs federal companies to obtain solely LLM fashions which are reality searching for or ideologically impartial.
+However, this administration has as an alternative opted to deploy grok an LLM from X.AI that has an extended historical past of hate speech, together with selling antisemitic conspiracy theories.

-Earlier this 12 months I led a bipartisan letter to XAI looking for an evidence for the antisemitic tirades.
+Earlier this yr I led a bipartisan letter to XAI searching for a proof for the antisemitic tirades.
 However, XAI did not reply any of our questions.
 Just final week, wired reported that the White House stress GSA to approve grok to be used by the federal authorities.
 You can see why we needs to be very involved, sir.
-So Mr. Kratsios, will you commit to creating certain that companies don’t use AI that promotes anti-Semitic conspiracy conspiracy theories, hate speech stereotypes?
+So Mr. Kratsios, will you commit to creating positive that companies don’t use AI that promotes anti-Semitic conspiracy conspiracy theories, hate speech stereotypes?
 I might go on and on.
-This is blatantly incorrect and when you proceed to try this, we’ll proceed to push again.
-I need your dedication that you’ll push again on this as properly.
+This is blatantly fallacious and when you proceed to try this, we are going to proceed to push again.
+I need your dedication that you’ll push again on this as nicely.

 Michael Kratsios:

-Yeah, we’ll decide to proceed to execute the president’s government order to make sure that fashions are procured by the US authorities are true looking for and correct.
+Yeah, we’ll decide to proceed to execute the president’s govt order to make sure that fashions are procured by the US authorities are true searching for and correct.

 Sen. Jacky Rosen (D-IL):

 That’s not the reply.
-Will you decide to being certain that we wouldn’t have antisemitic hate speech conspiracy theories and tropes proceed to be repeated and these tirades on the web, it is as easy sure or no. You both are for anti, you might be both selling antisemitism otherwise you’re not.
+Will you decide to being positive that we shouldn’t have antisemitic hate speech conspiracy theories and tropes proceed to be repeated and these tirades on the web, it is as easy sure or no. You both are for anti, you’re both selling antisemitism otherwise you’re not.
 So you are selling hate speech otherwise you’re not.

 Michael Kratsios:

-I feel we’re speaking about the identical factor.
-The examples that you simply’re giving clearly aren’t true looking for and correct.
-So I feel we each agree that that is the sort of conduct that the president very rightfully signed government order to assist keep away from.
+I believe we’re speaking about the identical factor.
+The examples that you simply’re giving clearly aren’t true searching for and correct.
+So I believe we each agree that that is the sort of habits that the president very rightfully signed govt order to assist keep away from.

 Sen. Jacky Rosen (D-IL):

-Well, clearly he is not taking note of what’s occurring on grok.
-I wish to discuss somewhat bit extra about one thing extra right down to earth fiber fiber for ai.
-Earlier this 12 months, Microsoft’s president testified to this committee that fiber connectivity is one of the important thing pillars of AI infrastructure.
-Alongside of course, knowledge heart chips land electrical energy.
-We know that fiber supplies the important connectivity between AI knowledge facilities as a result of AI must course of knowledge quick at lightning speeds.
+Well, clearly he is not listening to what’s occurring on grok.
+I need to discuss a little bit bit extra about one thing extra all the way down to earth fiber fiber for ai.
+Earlier this yr, Microsoft’s president testified to this committee that fiber connectivity is one of the important thing pillars of AI infrastructure.
+Alongside of course, information heart chips land electrical energy.
+We know that fiber offers the important connectivity between AI information facilities as a result of AI must course of information quick at lightning speeds.
 I used to be a software program developer myself and my youthful profession.
-We couldn’t even think about the categories of know-how that we’ve as we speak.
-But current experiences present that progress in AI use goes to require greater than doubling.
-Doubling of the fiber miles presently in the US from 159 million miles as we speak to over 370 million miles by the top of the last decade.
+We couldn’t even think about the categories of expertise that now we have at this time.
+But current reviews present that development in AI use goes to require greater than doubling.
+Doubling of the fiber miles at the moment in the US from 159 million miles at this time to over 370 million miles by the top of the last decade.
 So we all know firms like Microsoft has introduced multibillion greenback partnerships with suppliers like Lumen Technologies to construct out the AI fiber backroom.

-However, this administration’s AI motion plan appear to fail to acknowledge this crucial piece of the AI infrastructure, the fiber.
-So is that this administration taking any steps to speed up fiber infrastructure that helps AI and particularly in ways in which promote equitable entry, job creation, resiliency, and ought to companies just like the FCC and the NTIA play a extra energetic function in coordinating and streamlining these efforts to construct fiber out?
-Because each neighborhood must be linked in each method for enterprise, for protection, for security, for safety, for schooling, for healthcare, you title it.
-And it is actually essential.
+However, this administration’s AI motion plan appear to fail to acknowledge this vital piece of the AI infrastructure, the fiber.
+So is that this administration taking any steps to speed up fiber infrastructure that helps AI and particularly in ways in which promote equitable entry, job creation, resiliency, and ought to companies just like the FCC and the NTIA play a extra energetic position in coordinating and streamlining these efforts to construct fiber out?
+Because each neighborhood must be related in each approach for enterprise, for protection, for security, for safety, for training, for healthcare, you identify it.
+And it is actually vital.
 Can you inform me what steps you is likely to be taking please?

 Michael Kratsios:

 Yeah.
-Fiber is an important element of the interconnect system for all of our AI knowledge facilities in the broader web.
-It’s one thing that I do know NTIA and Secretary of Commerce is taking very significantly in addition to Chairman Carr.
+Fiber is an important element of the interconnect system for all of our AI information facilities in the broader web.
+It’s one thing that I do know NTIA and Secretary of Commerce is taking very severely in addition to Chairman Carr.
 I do agree with you.
 Fiber is an important element.

 Sen. Jacky Rosen (D-IL):

-So do you suppose eliminating some of the packages that we’ve funded in the previous that have been taking part in broadband fiber all throughout, at the very least my state of Nevada throughout the nation, we’re pondering for the longer term.
+So do you assume eliminating some of the applications that now we have funded in the previous that have been taking part in broadband fiber all throughout, not less than my state of Nevada throughout the nation, we’re pondering for the longer term.

 Michael Kratsios:

-I feel there are a lot of methods to attach the American folks to the web.
-One is clearly fiber, however I feel there’s different ways in which oftentimes can typically be extra economical and the sensible folks at NTIA and others who take into consideration this on daily basis make these assessments on behalf of the Commerce Department.
+I believe there are numerous methods to attach the American folks to the web.
+One is clearly fiber, however I believe there’s different ways in which oftentimes can usually be extra economical and the good folks at NTIA and others who take into consideration this day by day make these assessments on behalf of the Commerce Department.

 Sen. Jacky Rosen (D-IL):

-But you’d agree, we have to fund connectivity.
+But you’ll agree, we have to fund connectivity.

 Michael Kratsios: